EU action on slavery in supply chains: Briefing for Westminster Hall Debate on the independent review of the Modern Slavery Act

+Improving the effectiveness of the supply chain reporting requirement in UK Modern Slavery Act 2015 and moving towards mandatory human rights due diligence.
 This review considers the successes and limitations of the implementation of the reporting requirements set out in the UK Modern Slavery Act to reducing modern slavery in supply chains.
 The review identifies that research by civil society and reports by Parliamentary committees have exposed flaws in the legislation and its implementation.
-Read the full briefing in the link below.

 Sitting on pins and needles

 This report is a rapid assessment of labour conditions in Vietnam’s export-oriented textile and garment sector.
 The findings of the report, that highlight the risk of forced labour, child labour and child slavery, showcase the need for pan-European legislation that includes mandatory human rights due diligence at the EU level.
 As the second largest garment producer in Asia, and key trading partner of the EU, the Vietnam case was worth looking at.
 With Vietnam and the EU in the middle of negotiations on a future trade agreement, this study proves the EU should set higher standards for those it chooses to trade with.